Three Days Two Nights in Girardot

 Bolivariano Eurovans to Girardot

-We sat at the front, next to the driver and all the way to the next terminal, the driver put the air-cond on, but when we reached Terminal Del Sur, he turned it off for the rest of our journey.
+We sat at the front, next to the driver and all the way to the next terminal, the driver put the air-conditioning on, but when we reached Terminal Del Sur, he turned it off for the rest of our journey.

-In Soacha, we stopped for a while where they took a video on every one of the passengers on board, and before arriving at our destination, we stopped at Melgar bus terminal and dropped off some passengers.
+In Soacha, we stopped for a while where they took a video of every one of the passengers on board, and before arriving at our destination, we stopped at Melgar bus terminal and dropped off some passengers.
 Each stop was not more than 15 minutes though, and the total travelling time was 3 hours 12 minutes (not including the stopping time).

 Club De Billares Monte Carlo

 From Girardot terminal, we walked about 15 minutes to Hotel Republicano.
-The hotel where we stayed for two nights that cost around 434.000COP.
-Before checking in the hotel, we stopped for lunch at a bar-restaurant located next to Club De Billares Monte Carlo in Calle 16.
+The hotel where we stayed for two nights cost around 434.000 COP.
+Before checking in at the hotel, we stopped for lunch at a bar-restaurant located next to Club De Billares Monte Carlo in Calle 16.

-The set meal cost 25.000COP with additional two cans of coke, roughly the same price as in Bogota.
+The set meal cost 25.000COP with an additional two cans of coke, roughly the same price as in Bogota.
 While we sat there under the mango tree, a mango fell right in front of us.
 We picked it up, put it in our bag and took it back with us.

 Hotel Republicano

 The room wasn’t soundproofed, and it was quite noisy during our stay.
-As early as 6:30 am, we heard a siren wailing nearby and also loud firecracker.
+As early as 6:30 am, we heard a siren wailing nearby and also a loud firecracker.
 There’s also renovation going on during our second night.
 It was at 10:30 am when we heard dragging and banging noises on the roof just above us.
-There’s also no hot water in the shower, and the water pressure was very low.
+There was also no hot water in the shower, and the water pressure was very low.

 El Paraiso Cafe Bar Girardot

 There were plenty of drinking stations in Girardot, but throughout our stay, we only went to three places.
-El Paraiso cafe bar opposite of the Parque Simón Bolívar selling for 3,000COP for a bottle of Club Colombia.
+El Paraiso cafe bar opposite of the Parque Simón Bolívar selling for 3,000 COP for a bottle of Club Colombia.
 The lady in this bar has a fluffy white cat.
-While sitting outside, plenty of vendors approached us selling cigarettes, ornaments, sweets, crisps, as well as asking for money to support their families.
+While sitting outside, plenty of vendors approached us selling cigarettes, ornaments, sweets, and crisps, as well as asking for money to support their families.

-We also observed that the drivers here or in Colombia were quite impatient or was it just their standard gesture that whenever the traffic light turned green, the car behind the first one will sound their honk?
+We also observed that the drivers here or in Colombia were quite impatient or was it just their standard gesture that whenever the traffic light turned green, the car behind the first one would sound their honk?
 It almost felt like I was back in Vietnam, the honking heaven.

 Cafe Americano Express Girardot

 The next place was Cafe Americano Express.
 Located next to the first bar.
 This time we didn’t sit outside, and the vendors didn’t disturb us at all.
-The owner in this cafe has a dog, and it was quite friendly with customers.
+The owner of this cafe has a dog, and it was quite friendly with customers.
 Or maybe this old man was a regular there, that’s why the dog just let him do anything he wanted.
 I couldn’t remember the beer price here, but I think it was the same as the first one.

 Rio Bamba Heladeria y Bar